Eye Exams for the Whole Family

 Do You Need an Eye Exam to Update Your Prescription?

-The eye care experts at Middletown & Settlers Walk Eye Care recommend you have a complete eye exam every year to assess your risk for potentially damaging eye conditions and keep on top of any changes in vision you may be experiencing.
+Our eye care team at Middletown & Settlers Walk Eye Care recommends you have a complete eye exam every year to assess your risk for potentially damaging eye conditions and keep on top of any vision changes you may be experiencing.

 Eye Care for Everyone in Middletown

-How Often Do You Need to See the Optometrist, Based on Age?
+How Often Should You See an Optometrist Based on Age?

 The AOA recommends an annual eye exam for any patient who wears eyeglasses or contacts.
 If you don't normally need vision correction, you still need an eye exam every year.
-Doctors often recommend more frequent eye examinations for people with diabetes, high blood pressure, and other disorders because many diseases can have an impact on vision and eye health.
+Doctors may recommend more frequent exams for patients with diabetes, high blood pressure, or other conditions that affect vision and eye health.

-Since the risk of eye disease continues to increase with advancing age, everyone over the age of 60 should be examined annually.
+Because the risk of eye disease increases with age, adults over 60 should have an annual eye exam.

 If you are over 40, it's a good idea to have your eyes examined every year to check for common age-related eye problems such as presbyopia, cataracts, and macular degeneration.